Last Updated on March 27, 2021 by Helga

-As we said, Rome’s first McDonald’s was located across from the Spanish Embassy and only a few doors down from Valentino’s atelier.
-It wasn’t long before the designer sued the chain, maintaining the smell of their fries was ruining his clothes.
+Rome’s first McDonald’s was only a few doors down from Valentino’s atelier.
+So, the designer sued the chain, saying that the smell of their fries ruined the clothes.
 A long battle ensued, which resulted in McDonald’s fixing venting and airflow.

-It seemed McDonald’s was doomed in Italy, but that was far from true.
-The fast food giant had more then enough cash flow to sustain them through the tough times, and soon they were opening a second restaurant in the neighborhood of E.U.R.
-This was more American in its layout and a place where families could gather.
-For a long time only a few McDonald’s operated in Italy, which seemed strange for a fast food chain found on nearly every street corner the world over.
+It seemed McDonald’s was doomed, but that was far from true.
+The fast-food giant had enough cash flow to push through the tough times.
+Soon, they opened a second restaurant in Rome.
+This was more American in its layout.
+For a long time, only a few McDonald’s operated in Italy.
+Strange?
+Not really.

-A further increase in market share occured through a business agreement with Italian oil giant Agip (that later became Total Erg).
-This agreement allowed the opening of many more restaurants in Agip gas stations, giving those on the road a one-stop shop-and-gas option.
-This was a totally new concept for Italians who were suddenly introduced to a very American concept: the drive-thru.
+A further increase in market share occurred through a business agreement with Italian oil giant Agip.
+This agreement allowed the opening of more restaurants in gas stations.
 While still not as popular in Italy as it is in North America, the Total Erg drive-thrus remain.

 The final step in McDonald’s Italian takeover was to introduce franchising, moving away from a controlled corporate environment.
 Franchising led private citizens and small businesses to invest and to spread the chain.
 The number of McDonald’s currently open in Italy today would have been unthinkable even in the 90s.
 Even better for McDonald’s, they remain one of the few chains that have managed to be successful in Italy, at least in this magnitude.